 - Thomas Cole’s Paintings at Home: 1836 – 1848 – Margot Mache, 2012

 - Thomas Cole: Art & Tourism in the 1820s – Amara McMann, 2012

 - From Passion to Painting: Thomas Cole & the Visual Representations of his Intellectual World – Madeline Turner, 2012

 Now Seeking 2018 Interns

-The Thomas Cole National Historic Site is now seeking exhibition and educational interns to help plan and implement the 2017 season of exhibitions and events.
+The Thomas Cole National Historic Site is now seeking interns to help plan and implement the 2018 season of exhibitions and events.
 The Winter/Spring season spans: March-May; the Summer/Fall season spans: June-October.
 All selected Interns work closely with staff and gain valuable, behind-the-scenes museum experience.
-Projects may include exhibitions and research, collection management, planning and design, and museum education and interpretation.
+Projects may include touring, exhibitions and research, collection management, development, event planning, and museum education and interpretation.

 This is an excellent opportunity to gain in-depth experience for those looking to pursue a career in the museum field.
 Candidates with a passion for art, museums, history, and/or education are encouraged to apply.
-Academic credit has been arranged for students who complete a minimum number of hours per week, as determined by their college or other academic institution.
+Academic credit can be arranged for students who complete a minimum number of hours per week, as determined by their college or other academic institution.
 Interns may work two to four days per week for a period of three to six months.

 To Apply please email (PDF files only):